drc-cs/FALL24-MSAI339/lectures/L01_overview/slides.md

 ## Lecture Breakdown

 Lectures will be broken down into theory and applications.

-Attendance at lectures is mandatory and in your best interests!
-Homework will be assigned at the end of each lecture.
+We will use **PollEverywhere** to ensure engagement and understanding during the lecture component, you will not be graded on your responses.

 | Component | Duration | Description |
 | --- | --- | --- |